• go back to previous page

 Peace and Stability

-In recent years, however, China has set political preconditions for cross-strait exchanges, unilaterally suspended official interactions, and continuously exerted political suppression and military coercion on Taiwan.
+However, in recent years China has set political preconditions for cross-strait exchanges, unilaterally suspended official interactions and continuously exerted political suppression and military coercion.
 On Jan.
-2, 2019, China proposed exploration of the “one country, two systems” model for Taiwan, disrupting the status quo of regional peace and stability.
-In the face of China’s increasingly aggressive political agenda, President Tsai put forth guidelines March 11, 2019, aimed at strengthening national security measures, safeguarding national sovereignty and ensuring current and future generations have the right to decide Taiwan’s future.
-The Legislature also passed the Anti-Infiltration Act, which took effect on Jan.
-15, 2020.
+2, 2019, China proposed exploration of the “one country, two systems” model for Taiwan, a profound disruption of the status quo of regional peace and stability.

-In 2022, Nancy Pelosi, then speaker of the U.S. House of Representatives, visited Taiwan, and the following year President Tsai met with the subsequent House speaker, Kevin McCarthy.
+In 2022, Nancy Pelosi, then speaker of the US House of Representatives, visited Taiwan, and the following year then President Tsai Ing-wen met with the subsequent House speaker, Kevin McCarthy.
 In the wake of both events, the Chinese authorities ramped up pressure on Taiwan through intensified political interference and military threats along with economic coercion and other gray zone tactics.

 In light of geopolitical tensions, the government has been updating the Act Governing Relations Between the People of the Taiwan Area and the Mainland Area.
 Amendments passed to date have established an oversight mechanism for cross-strait political agreements and adjusted fines for unauthorized Chinese investment.
 Articles were also amended to tighten restrictions on travel to China by anyone who possesses or has access to key national security-related technologies and was commissioned by or received a research grant from the government, as well as to strengthen regulations preventing Chinese enterprises from conducting unpermitted business activities in Taiwan via third party investment.